braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/sheetlabs.md

 # Sheetlabs

-{:.subintro}
-[Sheetlabs][1] is a platform that allows you to turn spreadsheets into powerful, well-documented APIs.
+> [Sheetlabs][1] is a platform that allows you to turn spreadsheets into powerful, well-documented APIs.
 You can import data from Google Sheets or Excel, turn it into an API, and then use that API in other applications, such as Braze.

 The Sheetlabs and Braze integration allows you to leverage [Connected Content][2] to include Sheetlabs APIs inside your Braze marketing campaigns.
 This is commonly used to provide a bridge between a Google Spreadsheet (which is updated directly by the marketing team) and Braze's templates.
 This allows you to achieve more with Braze templates, such as translations or larger sets of custom attributes.